rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Isaiah was a prophet in the 8th century BC, specifically around 739 BC through 701 BC.
-The book of Isaiah is best understood in unity and not necessarily in discrete parts.
+Like the scriptures overall, the book of Isaiah is best understood in unity and not necessarily in discrete parts.
 It is a fractal structure with multiple layers of linear story telling weaved together.
 There are many repeated prophetic themes that apply both to a specific historical context while simultaneously applying to future prophecy including the last judgment.